The multiple holomorph of centerless groups: Introduction

-\begin{conjecture} Any (finite) insolvable group $G$ (which does not have any solvable normal subgroup as a direct factor) has elementary $2$-abelian $T(G)$. \end{conjecture}
+\begin{conjecture} The quotient $T(G)$ has exponent at most $2$ for all (finite) insolvable groups $G$ which does not have any solvable normal subgroup as a direct factor. \end{conjecture}

-In this paper, we shall focus on Conjecture \ref{conj1}.
+In this paper, we shall study Conjecture \ref{conj1} without the assumption that $G$ is finite.
 In order to state our main theorem in full generality, we would have to set up some notation.
 We shall therefore postpone its statement to Theorem \ref{main thm}.
-Here, let us just state that our result implies that $G$ has to satisfy some fairly strong conditions if $T(G)$ were to not be elementary $2$-abelian (Theorem \ref{thm}).
-As applications, we are able to prove the following (Theorems \ref{thm1}, \ref{thm2}, \ref{thm3}, \ref{thm4}). \begin{enumerate}[1.] \item $T(G)$ is cyclic of order $2$ when $G$ is almost simple; \item $T(G)$ is elementary $2$-abelian when $G$ is centerless perfect; \item $T(G)$ is elementary $2$-abelian when $G$ is complete; \item $T(G)$ is elementary $2$-abelian when $G$ is centerless of order at most $2000$ excluding $1536$ and $G$ whose \textsc{SmallGroup} ID equals $(605,5),(1210,11)$. \end{enumerate} We remark that $1$ and $2$ were known for finite groups $G$ by \cite{Tsang ASG} and \cite{Caranti2}.
-But we do not require $G$ to be finite, and unlike \cite{Tsang ASG} our proof does not need the classification of finite simple groups.
-Also $4$ was verified using \textsc{Magma} \cite{magma}.
+Here, let us just state that our result implies that $G$ needs to satisfy some fairly strong conditions when $T(G)$ has exponent greater than $2$ (Theorem \ref{thm}).
+As applications, we are able to prove Conjecture \ref{conj1} in some special cases (Theorems \ref{thm1}, \ref{thm2}, \ref{thm3}, \ref{thm4}).
+In particular: \begin{enumerate}[(1)] \item $T(G)$ is cyclic of order $2$ for all almost simple groups $G$; \item $T(G)$ has exponent at most $2$ for all centerless perfect groups $G$; \item $T(G)$ has exponent at most $2$ for all complete groups $G$; \item $T(G)$ has exponent at most $2$ for all centerless groups $G$ of order $\leq2000$, except possibly when $G$ has order $1536$ or when $G$ has \textsc{SmallGroup} ID equal to $(605,5),(1210,11)$. \end{enumerate} Let us remark that $(1)$ and $(2)$ were known for finite groups $G$ by \cite{Tsang ASG,Caranti2}.
+But here $G$ could be infinite, and unlike \cite{Tsang ASG} our proof of (1) does not require the classification of finite simple groups.
+Also $(4)$ was verified using \textsc{Magma} \cite{magma}, and we had to exclude the order $1536$ because there are over $4\times 10^8$ groups of order $1536$ and the code simply takes too long to run.